Naina4000/LearnTrack/README.md

 ## Getting Started

-This project is a starting point for a Flutter application
+This project is a starting point for a Flutter application.

 https://github.com/user-attachments/assets/c096d3e7-3ec1-494d-b035-5ded8fec4dec